blues/app-accelerators/86-ambient-home-well-being-activity-hub/README.md

 **Notehub responsibilities.** The Notecard manages its own cellular session against the supported carrier networks worldwide via its embedded global SIM and delivers data to [Notehub](https://notehub.io) over the Internet; Notehub ingests events, stores every event, and applies project-level routes.
 The two Notefiles have deliberately different urgency profiles — `activity_summary.qo` is a low-urgency hourly record suitable for a long-term analytics store, while `activity_alert.qo` is an immediate notification worth routing to a care coordination platform or on-call paging service.
 Separating them at the source means the routing configuration stays simple.

-**Routing to the cloud (high level only).** Notehub supports HTTP/HTTPS webhooks, MQTT, AWS, Azure, GCP, and several other destinations.
+**Routing to the cloud.** Notehub supports HTTP/HTTPS webhooks, MQTT, AWS, Azure, GCP, and several other destinations.
 The specific downstream endpoint is project-specific.
 See the [Notehub routing docs](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) — this project ships no specific cloud endpoint.
 Consider using [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) to group devices by care team or geographic region and apply routing rules at the fleet level.

 ## 3. Technical Summary